Firefighters do an extremely difficult and challenging job, often putting themselves at risk to keep people safe from harm.

-- improving fire safety for people living in high-rise flats
+- providing guidance and taking action to improve fire safety for people living in high-rise flats and specialised housing

-We provide funding to the Scottish Fire and Rescue Service (SFRS) to enable it to deliver the priorities set out in the national Fire and Rescue Framework for Scotland.
-The framework is agreed by Parliament, with the most recent being published in 2016.
+We provide funding to the Scottish Fire and Rescue Service (SFRS) to enable it to deliver the priorities set out in the national Fire and Rescue Framework for Scotland (published in March 2022).

 Our relationship with SFRS is set out in the Scottish Fire and Rescue Service governance accountability framework (2018).